 Costs for alumni activities are unallowable.

-: are generally allowable as follows:
+: (guidance removed from 2 CFR 200 will continue to follow A-21,J.9) are generally allowable as follows:

 - FAX minor equipment, line connection charges and supplies are allowable provided they are necessary for the specific needs of a particular sponsored agreement, (use account code 20200 for FAX machines; use account code 22002 for line charges).

 - Postage charges are allowable for projects that have regular need for such services (use account code 22502).

 Compensation for Personal Services (2 CFR Part 200, 200.430):